rushalidantrey/JobShala-Online-Job-Portal/README.md

 Server: contains PHP files, and sub-directories for images, java script, css, or any library used.
 Client: contains HTML files, and sub-directories for images, java script, css, or any library used.

+Our Team
+We are a team of four members.

 Name               Enrollment _No          Email_Id

 Rushali Dantrey         04304092020     rushali041mca20@igdtuw.ac.in